 Summative assessment – a final assessment (such as an exam or test) usually held at the end of a course.
 Students results are scored and used toward their final grade.

 Summative assessment is what most people think of when they hear the word ‘assessment’.
 It includes tests, exams, projects or other assessments that are submitted for marking or scoring at the end of a learning sequence.
 There are 2 key aspects to summative assessments.
 Firstly, the assessment is the final activity in the learning sequence.
 Unlike formative assessment, summative assessment is not designed to ensure that students are ‘on the right track’.
 There is generally no follow-up learning after a summative assessment to fill in student knowledge or skill gaps.
 It is used to test or examine the extent to which skills and knowledge have been acquired from a learning program, course or unit of work.
-Secondly, summative assessment is marked or scored against a set of pre-determined criteria which contributes to the student’s total mark.
+Secondly, summative assessment is marked or scored against a set of pre-determined criteria which contribute to the student’s total mark.

-Hint: while pure summative assessment has no follow up learning, many teachers like to review summative assessments with their students where possible.
+Hint: while pure summative assessment has no follow-up learning, many teachers like to review summative assessments with their students where possible.
 Assessment of any kind can be a teaching opportunity.
 At the very least, feedback that helps students in future courses or tasks is highly valued.
 This can be useful for students making generic mistakes that are easily fixed and are likely to be repeated in the future (such as using too many passive sentences in a piece of writing).

 Summative assessment may take the form of: